SalAkBuK/psych-websites/website-1/issue-report.md

-# Tailwind Installation Issue
+# Build Issue Resolution

+## Initial Problem
-Running `npm install @tailwindcss/postcss` currently fails with a `403 Forbidden` response from the npm registry.
-The npm debug log shows that the registry blocks access to `https://registry.npmjs.org/@tailwindcss%2fpostcss`, preventing Tailwind's PostCSS plugin from being installed.
+Running `npm install @tailwindcss/postcss` initially failed with a `403 Forbidden` response from the npm registry.
+However, further investigation revealed the real issue was with Rollup platform-specific binaries, not Tailwind CSS.

+## Root Cause Discovered
+The build failure was actually due to missing Rollup platform-specific binary packages, specifically `@rollup/rollup-linux-x64-gnu` for Linux environments.

 ## Observed Output
 ```